2022 Hamilton, Ontario, municipal election: Integrity and code of conduct violations

 Whitehead was the subject of a second complaint after berating a member of city staff during a meeting in September 2020.
-The city's integrity commissioner found Whitehead had used an “aggressive barrage of rapid-fire questions” and treated Edward Soldo, the city's transportation operations director like a “hostile witness under cross-examination.”
+The city's integrity commissioner found that Whitehead had used an “aggressive barrage of rapid-fire questions” and treated Edward Soldo, the city's transportation operations director like a “hostile witness under cross-examination.”
 Council voted to dock Whitehead 30 days pay in what Ward 1 Councillor Maureen Wilson called Hamilton's "Me Too moment".

 On 28 September 2020, the chair of the city's LGBTQ Advisory Committee, Cameron Kroetsch announced that Hamilton City Council had filed an official complaint against him with the city's Integrity Commissioner.
 In May, 2019, Kroetsch had been a guest on the Bill Kelly radio show on CHML and had critiqued both the city's new appointee to the Hamilton Police Board and how the city handled the revelation that a long-time employee in the IT department had been a known and active white supremacist.
 Kroetsch had then tweeted minutes from the city's LGBTQ Advisory Committee that contained information the city clerk had recommended be redacted.
 The city's use of the Integrity Commissioner to launch an investigation of a local resident was unprecedented and was critiqued by residents as an attempt to silence dissenting voices in the city.

 In December 2020, the Spectator reported that Ancaster resident Bob Maton filed an integrity complaint against councillor Lloyd Ferguson (Ward 12 - Ancaster).
 Maton, a Public School Trustee candidate in Wards 11 and 12 (East Stoney Creek, Ancaster, Glanbrook) in 2006, and in Ward 13 (Dundas) in 2014, as well as the Family Coalition candidate for Provincial Parliament in Ancaster-Dundas-Flamborough-Westdale in 2011, entered into a heated discussion with the Ancaster councillor over the latter's support for a townhome project in old Ancaster.
 Maton argued the councillor was "abusive and defamatory", while the councillor berated Maton, telling the city's planning committee meeting: "Quite frankly, you're talking like a candidate for council, not a leader of the community, and I don't like the fact that you're misleading the public."
 The complaint against Ferguson was dismissed by the city's Integrity Commissioner in January, 2021.
 While they noted the Ward 12 councillor's comments were "blunt and undiplomatic,” they also said that they “do not constitute abuse” that would be seen as a violation of the city's code of conduct.

 In June 2022, council again voted to penalize Terry Whitehead.
 After an Integrity Commissioner report outlining Whitehead's pattern of bullying, harassing, and intimidating staff was presented to council, the body voted to dock Whitehead 15 days pay.
 Council also debated a motion to physically restrict Whitehead from entering City Hall due to his treatment of staff and fellow councillors, but opted to study the matter further, rather than make a decision at their 22 June council meeting.